How Can Exercise Prevent Relapse

 can exercise prevent relapse

-Can Exercise Prevent Relapse?
-Yes And Here’s How
+Can Exercise Prevent Relapse: Yes, And Here’s How

-Exercise can prevent relapse by substituting unhealthy behaviors for healthy ones.
-And it can help bring back pleasure at the same time.
-Here’s how.
-Substance and behavior disorders alter brain function and prevent natural feelings of pleasure and happiness.
 Addiction is a chronic and progressive illness that physically changes the mind and body.
 It alters a person’s body chemistry so that they are physically and psychologically craving more.
 These changes make relapse likely—between 40% and 60% of people with a drug addiction will relapse at some point during their recovery journey.
 But what if there were a way to help strengthen the defense against a relapse?

-Engaging in regular aerobic exercise causes several benefits in the human mind and body that both, directly and indirectly, can help a person who is in recovery stay in recovery for the long term.
+Yes, brain damage can be mitigated Engaging in regular aerobic exercise causes several benefits in the human mind and body that both, directly and indirectly, can help a person who is in recovery stay in recovery for the long term.
 But how, exactly?
 That’s what we will explore in this article.

 How Does Addiction Change the Brain